normanlee8/odin-recipes/README.md

 # odin-recipes

-This project is about learning the HTML basics.
+This project is about learning the HTML basics using the HTML boilerplate, headings, paragraphs, lists, images, and links.